excelsky/msan622/homework4/README.md

 In my small multiples, I highlighted the bars in *Nicolay*'s copy, because my goal was to distinguish it from others.
 I colored those bars in red, whereas did other bars in other copies grey.
 So I gave a color contrast.
 I increased the size of title, x-axis label, and y-axis label in order to increase a readability.
 I highlighted the y-axis text in red for a higher readability.

+I think a lie factor in my small multiples is reasonable.
+Either the height or the area of bars represents a frequency of *dedicate* and *live*.
+Both the height and the area are proportional to the y-axis.
+Therefore, I think a lie factor in my small multiples is reasonable.

+A data-ink ratio in my small multiples may or may not high.
+I think there is a way to aggregately show all but *Nicolay*'s copy in one way, but I do not know.

-My lie factor, data-ink ratio, and data density are blah blah.
+, and data density are blah blah.
 ![IMAGE](smallmult.jpg)